-The Company despatches its notice of meeting at least twenty-eight (28) days before the AGM together with a copy of the Annual Report and an Administrative Details to the shareholders of the Company to enable them to have sufficient time to consider the resolution that will be discussed at the AGM as well as to make the necessary arrangement to attend and participate personally at the AGM or through proxy or corporate representative.
+The additional time given to shareholders allows them to have sufficient time to consider the resolutions that will be discussed at the AGM as well as to make the necessary arrangement to attend and participate personally at the AGM or through proxy or corporate representative.
 Each item of special business included in the Notice of AGM is accompanied by a brief explanatory statement on the proposed resolution to facilitate a better understanding and evaluation of issues involved.